cslab/csspin-python/doc/plugins/devpi.rst

 How to upload a wheel to a package server?
 ##########################################

-The ``spin_python.devpi`` plugin provides a task named "devpi:upload" which builds and uploads a wheel to a package index.
+The ``devpi`` plugin provides a task named "devpi:upload" which builds and uploads a wheel to a package index.

 .. code-block:: console